 Hair shampoo and warm water

-If you want to try something a bit different, you can clean the blanket a hair shampoo and hot water.
-Shampoo removes smell and leaves behind a fresh scent.
+If you want to try something a bit different, you can clean the blanket with a hair shampoo and hot water.
+Shampoo removes the smell and leaves behind a fresh scent.

 How to prevent dog odors from forming

 The best way to remove dog odors from blankets is to prevent them from forming.
 You can disinfect blankets that come into contact with your dog.
 Use natural deodorants and soap to sanitize them regularly.
 You must regularly clean the blankets with a vacuum cleaner and the right detergent.
 A healthy dog diet and regular bathing will also help keep odors at bay.
 If the smell persists, you may want to take your dog to the vet.
 Some underlying medical conditions can cause a particular body odor in pets.

-We’ve looked at different ways on how to get rid dog odor out of blankets.
+We’ve looked at different ways how to get rid of dog odor out of blankets.
 With these tricks, you can remove dog odor from your blanket.
 Adding vinegar and washing soda coupled with hydrogen peroxide mixed with warm water in a washing machine will automatically get the dog odor put of a blanket.